 In May, 86% of higher ed institutions had not yet announced their fall plans and 68% of four-year schools were still planning for in-person classes.
-However, the summer has brought a dose of reality and plans for in-person learning are crumbling.
-Moving into the fall semester, the ability to pivot to a fully online course is now increasingly important.
+However, the past year has brought a dose of reality and plans for in-person learning are crumbling.
+The ability to pivot to a fully online course quickly is now increasingly important.

 Be prepared by knowing how to deliver your Mathematics, Statistics, Physics, Astronomy or Engineering course through WebAssign.

 Here are nine strategies from the 2020 Summer of Learning Webinar Series to help you get started quickly, address student learning needs and elevate your course resources to navigate the challenges of teaching online.